5 Tips for a Healthy Work-Life Balance

 Posted by Karyn Moyer

-Did you know chronic stress is one of the most common health issues in the workplace?
-Living a healthy work-life balance reduces stress and helps prevent burnout.
-Work-life balance looks different for everyone; however, we’ve compiled 5 general tips to help you find the best work-life balance for you:
+Did you know that chronic stress is one of the most common health issues in the workplace?
+Finding and maintaining a healthy work-life balance reduces stress and helps prevent burnout.
+Work-life balance looks different for everyone; however, we’ve compiled 5 general tips to help you find the best work-life balance for you.

 1. Create a Daily Journal

-Creating a daily activity journal will help you uncover how you use your time both at work and at home.
+Creating a daily activity journal or log will help you uncover how you use your time both at work and at home.
 If you find yourself spending too much time on unproductive tasks, such as minor issues or unproductive meetings, limit these activities and fill them with other tasks you find more productive.
 Do the same with your activities at home.
-Did you find you’re spending too much time scrolling on Facebook or Twitter?
-Limit your social media time and fill it with more rewarding activities like spending time with family or friends.
+Did you find you’re spending too much time scrolling on Facebook or TikTok?
+Limit your social media time and fill it with more rewarding activities like spending time with family and friends or focusing on your hobbies.

 Your calendar is a great tool to use when scheduling work activities and meetings.
 However, don’t be afraid to schedule personal activities on your calendar as well.
-If you have a hard time following through with personal activities, scheduling these activities on your calendar helps you to commit.
+If you have a hard time following through with personal activities, scheduling these activities on your calendar helps you to commit, which can help improve your work-life balance.

 Starting new habits can be challenging.
-Be realistic and take it slow.
+When it comes to working towards a healthier work-life balance, be realistic and take it slow.
 Start by adding something new into your schedule gradually, once a week or even once a month.
 Trying to add something new to your schedule every day is unrealistic and will not last.

-Get more Interview Tips here or follow us on Facebook and Twitter.
+Get more Interview Tips here or follow us on Facebook and YouTube.

 Learn actionable tips to have a better work-life balance!